dvorapa/meta-version/README.md

 ## Description

 `version` meta extension is specified to offer a possibility to write out version of web application.
 The version specified in the `version` meta extension SHOULD SERVE FOR informative or machine-read purposes.
-This specification SHOULD BE USED FOR project, which updates not so frequently and which follows the [Semantic Versioning](http://semver.org/) specification.
+This specification SHOULD BE USED FOR project, which is being updated not so frequently and which follows the [Semantic Versioning](http://semver.org/) specification.
 If this two requirements are fulfilled, the `version` meta extension SHOULD BE USED EITHER at the mainsite of the project OR at all sites, belonging to the project.

 ## Specification